Feminism WTF

 Feminism WTF is a 2023 Austrian documentary film about feminism and gender equality, written, produced and directed by Katharina Mückstein.
-The documentary had its world premiere at the CPH:DOX in Copenhagen on 18 March 2023.
-It will be released theatrically in Austria by Stadtkino Filmverleih on 31 March 2023.
+The documentary had its world premiere at the CPH:DOX Festival in Copenhagen on 18 March 2023.
+It won the Audience Award for Most Popular Film at the 2023 Diagonale Festival of Austrian Film, and the Vienna Women's Prize for Best Director in 2023.
+The film was released theatrically in Austria by Stadtkino Filmverleih on 31 March 2023 and became the fourth most-watched Austrian film of 2023.

 Plot

-Based on an idea by director Katharina Mückstein and Ina Freudensprung, Feminism WTF is dedicated to the documentary examination of feminism and gender equality.
+Based on an idea by director Katharina Mückstein and Ina Freudenschuss, Feminism WTF is dedicated to the documentary examination of feminism and gender equality.